-If we look online and search, “What is assisted living?”, we get a list of websites that tell us the technical definition.
+If you search, “What is assisted living?”, you get a list of websites that tell us the technical definition.
 Per the American Health Care Association and the National Center for Assisted Living, “Assisted living is part of a continuum of long-term care services that provides a combination of housing, personal care services, and health care designed to respond to individuals who need assistance with normal daily activities in a way that promotes maximum independence.”
 If we walk down the street, and ask someone at random the same question, they will likely say, “it’s a nursing home”.

-Secondly, what is.
 Assisted living IS a place for older adults to have fun!
 In our communities, our events and activities provide the residents with a ton of fun and enjoyment.
 Live music, restaurant outings, shopping trips, BBQ cookouts… we have fun!
 The staff and the residents partake together and form a family bond inside the community.
-That leads me to our next definition of assisted living.
+That leads me to our next definition.

 Assisted living IS where our residents call home.
 The residents make their apartments into their personal settings while the staff make the communal spaces as homely as possible.
 A home is defined as a place where one lives permanently, especially as a member of a family or household.
 The staff and residents form very strong bonds that truly make assisted living a home.

 And finally, assisted living IS a place for older adults to find purpose.
 The communities are setup to deliver purpose to the residents.
 Understanding who each resident was and finding ways for that resident to be who they are, delivers purpose.
 Many assisted living communities have clubs, committees, and councils tailored to meet a group of resident’s psychological needs and deliver purpose.